 Procedure for obtaining VITAS:

-- After a Visa Approval Letter is obtained, UNS International Office will send one copy to the Indonesian Embassy/Consulate at the student’s home country.
+- After a Visa Approval Letter is obtained, UNS International Office will send one copy to the student and one copy to the Indonesian Embassy/Consulate at the student’s home country.

-- The student must go to the Indonesian Embassy/Consulate to get his/her visa issued and make a payment for the visa fee.
-A 6-month VITAS costs USD 55, a one-year VITAS costs USD 105, and a two-year VITAS costs USD 180.
+- The student must go to the Indonesian Embassy/Consulate to get his/her visa issued and make a payment for the visa fee of approximately USD 150 (fee may change/vary, needs to be confirmed at the embassy).

-- Upon arrival, the student must report to UNS International Office and the Immigration Office in Solo to have his/her biometrics captured within 30 (thirty) days after the arrival date
+- Upon receiving notification from the International Office, the student must visit the Immigration Office in Solo to have his/her biometrics captured.

 - After the student’s biometrics have been captured, a Limited Stay Permit Card will be issued by the Immigration Office.
-The card is held by the student and becomes his/her legitimate stay permit in Indonesia.
+The card is held by the student and becomes his/her legitimate stay permit in Indonesia during his/her study.

 Please note that VITAS holders can only enter Indonesia through Jakarta as the port of entry.